calvinrzachman/kickstart-campaign-dApp/README.md

     npm run test

   ## Important Note
-  This project was completed with the help of Stephen Grider to gain familiarity and experience working with web3 and Solidity.
+  This project was completed with the guidance of Stephen Grider to gain familiarity and experience working with web3 and Solidity.
-  It is for instructional and learning purposes ONLY and SHOULD NOT be used as stands for a production application.
-  All credits and appreciation to him for his design and guidance.
+  All credits and appreciation to him for his design, especially on the Ethereum side.
 In a world without many resources in this area, his efforts are very much appreciated.
+Though several improvements were made, this project is for instructional and learning purposes ONLY and SHOULD NOT be used as stands for a production application.

   Future Updates:
   The smart contract will be updated to make use of Open Zeppelin which (per their website) provides secure, tested and community-audited code.
 In addition, an original and newly designed React/Redux Front-End application is in the works.
   The hope is to complete it in the coming month.
-Several bugs outlined in the Campaign.sol file need to be addressed
+Finally, Several bugs outlined in the Campaign.sol file need to be addressed